Updated April 13, 2023

 Fig 1: G and H are the Production branch commits.
 A to F Development branch commits.
 A problem is found in the Production branch.
 A fix is developed in H commit, which needs to apply in the Development branch but commit G is not required to be applied.

 Fig 2: Now commit H is cherry-picked on the Development branch, and the resulting commit is H’.
 Commit G changes are not included in the Development branch.

 Suppose we have two branches [master and new_feature] [command used to see the branch-git branch]

 We made the commit [Highlighted] in the new_feature branch by mistake. [command used to see the committed logs-git log]

-Now we will use a git-cherry-pick command to move this commit to master branch however before that we need to switch to master branch [command used to switch the branch-git checkout <branchname>]
+Now we will use a git-cherry-pick command to move this commit to the master branch; however, before that, we need to switch to the master branch [command used to switch the branch-git checkout <branchname>]

-[command used git–cherry–pick <commit id>] [same SHA should be paste which was copied to notepad earlier with git cherry-pick command]
+[command used git–cherry–pick <commit id>] [the same SHA should be paste which was copied to notepad earlier with git cherry-pick command]

-Now we can see the same commit is available in master branch [command used-git log]
+Now we can see the same commit is available in the master branch [command used-git log]